Common injuries among health care workers

 • Know the risks

-Recognizing healthcare’s unique hazards is the first step to prevent on-the-job injuries, and keep your bottom line healthy.
-Here are six common causes for injury:
+Recognizing health care’s unique hazards is the first step to preventing on-the-job injuries and keeping your bottom line healthy.
+Here are six common causes of health care-related injuries:

 Patient-handling activities.
 Nursing assistants are particularly prone to injury from transferring and repositioning patients and working in awkward positions.

-Sharp instruments.
-For medical workers, needles, scissors and scalpels are tools of the trade.
+Sharp instruments can also be an issue.
+For many medical workers, needles, scissors and scalpels are tools of the trade.
 Improper use can result in cuts and puncture wounds and increase the risk of infection.

 Patient violence.
-The healthcare industry’s unique factors make it more vulnerable to workplace violence.
-Its workers have a 20 percent higher chance of workplace violence than all other workers, and injuries related to violence are four times more likely to cause workers to take time off than other types of injuries.
+The health care industry’s unique factors make it more vulnerable to workplace violence.
+Workers in this industry have a 20 percent higher chance of experiencing workplace violence than all other workers, and injuries related to violence are four times more likely to cause workers to take time off than other types of injuries.

 Your prescription for a healthy workforce